 Financial assistance is available to cover the costs of tuition and lunch for families that qualify.
-The appropriate documentation must be submitted to the AEP office in the Spring for any family that wants to be considered to receive assistance for the next school year.
+The appropriate documentation must be submitted to the AEP office no later than one week prior to the deadline for turning in deposit and tuition checks for any family that wants to be considered to receive assistance for the next school year.
 Financial assistance can be granted for the full amount or half of the tuition and lunch costs.